xet7/TSC/README.md

 comprehensive list.
 And for those still not getting enough, it provides a great in-game level editor.

-This repository contains my (@Quintus) fork of SMC, because upstream development at https://github.com/FluXy/SMC seems to have more or less stalled and I’ve been missing some features, most notably the often requested scripting functionality for SMC.
+This repository contains my (Quintus) fork of SMC, because upstream development at https://github.com/FluXy/SMC seems to have more or less stalled and I’ve been missing some features, most notably the often requested scripting functionality for SMC.
 The final goal hover still